-Applications requesting less than this amount of support may be declined without further review.
+Applications requesting more or less than the relevant maximum or minimum award size may be declined without further review.

 II.D.
 EXPECTED NUMBER OF AWARDS

 The exact number of awards will depend on the number of meritorious applications and the availability of appropriated funds.